Hannah Chandler, raised at the heart of the Regency horse-racing world, knows two things for certain.

 The baronet walking ahead of her hardly appeared to be the frivolous dandy about whom Hannah’s father had often complained.
 Though she had glimpsed the edge of a brightly checked waistcoat, Sir Bartlett’s worn coat was the color of gravel and cut with unfashionably large pockets.
 He wore no hat, and the misty spring sun traced a few silver strands in his near-black hair.
 His stride was quick and determined, and had Hannah’s not been equally so, she would have had difficulty keeping up with him.

 That young Crosby is not the horsewoman his mother was, not by a long shot, Sir William had often said as he gazed from Chandler Hall’s windows toward the stables of Newmarket.
 His hands are too careful.

 Hannah knew better than to interrupt such reveries with I doubt he is a horsewoman at all, though the idea of such a response always made her smile.

-Bart Crosby was only three years older than her twenty-five, but for more than a decade she had seen him in Newmarket only rarely.
+Bart Crosby was three years older than her twenty-five, and for more than a decade she had seen him in Newmarket only rarely.
 The turn of the seasons had drawn him away to Eton, to Oxford.
 To London to dance through the city’s lavish ballrooms, and sometimes to his country estate and tenants in Lincolnshire.